 Well, life is simpler in B2C product management (there are many other B2C challenges of course, but in this respect at least, it is) – you have a set list of products, features, packages, tariffs, and that’s it.
 Sales people can only sell what’s available ‘on the system’ – imagine walking into a Vodafone store and trying to buy a mobile tariff or product that they don’t support.
 No matter how much the Vodafone salesperson wants to close the deal with you, they simply aren’t able to step outside the boundaries of what’s available to them.

-But in B2B organisations these boundaries often don’t exist, or are conveniently ignored by sales teams.
-Sales people will do whatever it takes to win a customer deal, and if that means having to ‘bend’ whatever is on the current supported product list, or agree to provide something entirely new, then they will do so.
-In my experience this is especially prevalent in organisations more used to solutions-selling, i.e. building one-off solutions based on a single customer’s requirements, rather than selling scalable, repeatable products.
-Typically the CEO will have come from a sales background, so will be inclined to allow this practise to continue as long as the revenue comes in.
+But in B2B organizations these boundaries often don’t exist or are conveniently ignored by sales teams.
+Sales people will do whatever it takes to win a customer deal, and if that means having to ‘bend’ whatever is on the currently supported product list, or agree to provide something entirely new, then they will do so.
+In my experience this is especially prevalent in organizations more used to solutions-selling, i.e. building one-off solutions based on a single customer’s requirements, rather than selling scalable, repeatable products.
+Typically the CEO will have come from a sales background, so will be inclined to allow this practice to continue as long as the revenue comes in.
 And to a certain extent, it’s OK, as long as the business accepts the downsides caused by a RHiNO.
-I’ve worked in an organisation where the roadmap for its most important product was pretty much put on hold for over a year, as all engineering and development resource was diverted to work on a single RHiNO.
+I’ve worked in an organization where the roadmap for its most important product was pretty much put on hold for over a year, as all engineering and development resource was diverted to work on a single RHiNO.
 Sure, the business closed a big new deal with one of its biggest customers, but what was the opportunity cost of delaying several other new features that many other customers wanted to buy?
 It’s hard to quantify, but it’s real nonetheless.

 So what do you do if you’re a B2B product person and your sales team comes strolling in one day, proudly leading a RHiNO?
 You have two choices: